-Whelped 6/11/19: 4 bicolor males (one a long coat); 1 bicolor female; 1 black female
+Whelped 6/11/19: 4 bicolor males, 1 bicolor female; 1 black female

-Rudi (Celhaus Rudolph) at 8 weeks
+Rudi (Celhaus Rudolph) at 11 months

 Name story: Rudolph, loosely translated, means well-known wolf.

 Rudi just welcomed Ava, from the SS litter, and is enjoying being “big brother.”

 “I haven’t given you an update on Rudi for quite a while.
 He continues to be such a happy boy.
 Lots of long walks, exploring parks and other neighborhoods.
 He gets a lot of compliments.
 He hasn’t been to too many new buildings due to the Covid situation.
 Our training class was interrupted too but they’ve put the final two weeks online now so we’ll keep working on those lessons.
 I’ve noticed a distinct new interest in “tracking “ the last couple of weeks.
 He’s very interested in where I’ve walked outside.
 As soon as in person classes open up again, I’d like to get him into a nose-work class – will start with a few opportunities around the house and yard in the meantime.
 He seems to also have quite an interest in “herding” his toys.
 One in the mouth and pushing another one around the house, switches off every so often.
 Another trick he learned last week was to help me pick up sticks in the back yard.
 We had pretty good storm one night so lots to pick up.
 After the third trip to the deck with a stick, he figured it out and started trying to take two at a time.
 He had a great time and looked pretty proud of himself.
 All of our dogs have been unique- and that makes life interesting.
 Rudi is certainly his own boy and never stops amazing us and giving us joy.
 Thank you for entrusting him to us.”